pyca/cryptography/docs/x509/reference.rst

         :return bytes: The data that can be written to a file or sent over the network to be verified by clients.

+    .. method:: check_issued(issuer)

+        .. versionadded:: 3.1

+        This function checks if certificate subject was issued using CA certificate issuer.

+        :param issuer: The :class:`~cryptography.x509.Certificate` that is checked to be the issuer.

+        An :class:`~cryptography.x509.CheckIssuedFail` exception will be raised if the test fails.

 X.509 CRL (Certificate Revocation List) Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~